ByteArtsLLC/autolaze/README.md

 # autolaze
-Public repository of AutoLaze laser machining software
+Public repository of AutoLaze laser machining software releases.
+Go to the Releases area to download the installation program for the AutoLaze application.